amitmoradov/Project-management-in-Windows-systems/README.md

 ## 🌟 Overview

-This project management system is designed for Windows environments and enables efficient management of engineering projects.
-It provides a complete solution for tracking tasks, managing engineer allocations, monitoring dependencies, and visualizing project timelines through Gantt charts.
+This project is a C# .NET-based system that simulates the charging of electric vehicles (EVs) while driving on smart roads equipped with embedded charging technology.

+In addition, it features a comprehensive project management environment tailored for Windows systems, designed to support efficient engineering workflow management.
+The system enables: ask tracking and progress monitoring
+Engineer allocation and workload management
+Dependency tracking between tasks
+Visualization of project timelines using interactive Gantt charts Together, these components provide a complete and intuitive solution for managing complex engineering projects in a simulated smart transportation ecosystem.

 The system follows a **three-tier architecture** pattern:
 - **Presentation Layer (PL)** - WPF-based user interface